-The Academic Program Manager will create the electronic flyer and post it on the College of Pharmacy and the hospital electronic boards to advertise the upcoming Final Dissertation Oral Defense.
+The Education Coordinator will coordinate with the Research & Academic Manager to create the electronic flyer and post it on the College of Pharmacy and the hospital electronic boards to advertise the upcoming Final Dissertation Oral Defense.

 Also, three weeks prior to the Final Dissertation Oral Defense, PhD students will provide the rest of their Supervisory Committee members with printed copies of the final written dissertation.